We’re often troubled when we feel inner turmoil.

-When the difficulty reaches the point where we can no longer stand the situation as it exists in the moment, a time arrives when we cast down whatever way of seeing the situation gave rise to the anomaly.
+When the difficulty reaches the point where we can no longer stand the situation as it exists in the moment, we cast down our paradigm.

-Whatever the new paradigm is resolves the anomalies and paradoxes that presented themselves to us before and allows us now to avoid those same anomalies in the future.
+Whatever the new paradigm is, it resolves the anomalies and paradoxes that presented themselves to us before and allows us now to avoid those same anomalies in the future.
+(1)

-Anomaly is present when we say things no longer fit for us or that our existing way of seeing things no longer brings us the resolution of events we wanted or the comfort with the way things appear to us.
+Anomaly is present when we see that things no longer fit for us or that our existing way of seeing things no longer brings us the resolution of events we wanted or comfort with the way things are.